core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a group request from a given client for the first time, a server initializes its last-seen sender sequence number in its Recipient Context associated to that client.
 However, the server drops the group request without delivering it to the application layer.
 This provides a reference point to identify if future group requests from the same client are fresher than the last one received.

-A replay time interval exists, between when a possibly replayed message is originally transmitted by a given client and the first authentic fresh message from that same client is received.
+A replay time interval exists, between when a possibly replayed or delayed message is originally transmitted by a given client and the first authentic fresh message from that same client is received.
 This can be acceptable for use cases where servers admit such a trade-off between performance and assurance of message freshness.

 ## Challenge-Response Synchronization ## {#ssec-synch-challenge-response}